tdumas0613/retailApi/README.md

 Link To PostMan Collection for hitting project locally: https://www.getpostman.com/collections/3baa3c28017e1b8b8319

-Project tests can be ran from IDE by running any test in the src/test package.
-May also invoke "mvn clean package" to run tests
+Project tests can be ran from IDE by running any or all test(s) in the src/test/java package.
+May also invoke "mvn clean package" to run tests.
+Project can also be tested by running the project (see instructions above) and using PostMan requests linked above to hit the API